 Volkswagen ID.4 review - Interior, design and technology

-The ID.4 has generous levels of standard kit, but cabin quality isn’t up to standard and touch-sensitive tech can prove frustrating
+The ID.4 features generous levels of kit, but cabin quality isn’t up to standard and touch-sensitive tech can prove frustrating

-Volkswagen’s MEB architecture has been developed solely for production of its all-electric vehicles, underpinning the ID.4 and a host of other VW Group cars, such as the smaller ID.3 and Audi Q4 e-tron.
+Volkswagen’s MEB architecture has been developed solely for its all-electric vehicles, underpinning the ID.4 and a host of other VW Group cars, such as the VW's ID.3 hathcback and ID.
+Buzz minibus, plus the Audi Q4 e-tron and Skoda Enyaq iV.
 From the outside, the ID.4 looks smart enough, with its sleek, stylish lines helping to create a premium air.

 It’s a shame that this quality feel isn’t carried over into the ID.4’s cabin.
 The typically minimalist style that has become prevalent in so many EVs is all present and correct in the ID.4, but it doesn’t feel particularly refined.
-Look even closer, and you’ll notice that the material quality is average at best, while the interior lacks the fizz and flair needed to set it apart from rivals - one irritation is the piano-black steering wheel-mounted controls, which are awkward to use and feel like they belong in a much cheaper car.
+Look even closer, and you’ll notice that the material quality is average at best, while the interior lacks the fizz and flair needed to set it apart from rivals like the Hyundai Ioniq 5 or Kia EV6.
+One irritation we had with the ID.4's cabin is the touch-sensitive, piano-black steering wheel-mounted controls, which are awkward to use and feel like they belong in a much cheaper car.

 Buyers won’t be left wanting for standard kit, however.
-Leaving aside its steel wheels, the entry Life version features LED headlights, adaptive cruise control, front and rear parking sensors and sat-nav, while luxury additions include heated seats, a heated steering wheel, a wireless smartphone charging function, dual-zone climate control and a heated front screen to help combat those frosty morning starts.
+Leaving aside its steel wheels, the entry-level Life Edition model features LED headlights, adaptive cruise control, front and rear parking sensors and sat-nav, while luxury additions include heated seats, a heated steering wheel, a wireless smartphone charging function, dual-zone climate control and a heated front screen to help combat those frosty morning starts.

 Sat-nav, stereo and infotainment